-After a few years of mostly collecting dust, I decided that it was finally time to take my dusty, neglected Giant Sedona bicycle off the wall and give it an upgrade.
-And what better way to do that than by giving it a power source and a shiny new motor and a large battery pack!
+After a few years of mostly collecting dust, I decided that it was finally time to take my neglected Giant Sedona bicycle off the wall and give it an upgrade.
+And what better way to do that than by giving it a shiny new motor and a large battery pack!

 I had some difficulty initially trying to decide on the type of conversion kit to buy.
 The most popular types seemed to use either a mid-drive motor or a hub motor.

-Mid-drive kits, such as the popular Bafang (8fun) BBS02, replace the crankset and usually have a single chainring.
+Mid-drive conversion kits, such as the popular ones by Bafang, replace the crankset and usually have a single chainring.
 They’re able to take advantage of the bike’s existing gears and can offer excellent performance and torque.
-The downside to this is that they can apparently wear out the drivetrain faster.
+The downside to this is that they can apparently wear out the drivetrain a bit faster.

-Hub motors come housed inside the hub of a wheel.
+Hub motor conversion kits come housed inside the hub of a wheel.
 Depending on the model, they can be installed in the front or rear, though rear installation is usually required for more powerful motors.
-Hub motors also come in both direct-drive and geared varieties with direct-drive versions being quieter, a bit faster, and more durable while weighing a bit more.
-The downside to hub motors is that they require more effort when repairing a flat tire.
+Hub motors also come in both direct-drive and geared varieties with direct-drive versions being quieter, a bit faster, and more durable while also weighing a bit more.
+The downside to hub motors is that they require a little more effort when repairing a flat tire.

-So after going back and forth between a mid-drive and hub motor several times, I finally decided to buy a Golden Motor Magic Pie v5 direct-drive hub motor.
-Most of my riding will be on pavement and this motor is powerful enough to help out on even the biggest hills.
+So after going back and forth between a mid-drive and hub motor several times, I finally decided to buy a 1000W direct-drive hub motor by Magic Pie.
+Most of my riding will be on pavement and the motor is powerful enough to help out on even the biggest hills.

 The next step was to select a battery pack.
 Battery packs are not cheap, but I wanted to get one with quality cells — Panasonic and Samsung seemed to be popular choices.

-Since the Magic Pie is able to accept a range of voltages, I had several battery packs to choose from.
-I knew that I wanted the pack to mount inside the frame and stand out as little as possible which narrowed it down to either a dolphin or bottle style pack.
+Since this motor is able to accept a range of voltages, I had several battery packs to choose from.
+I knew that I wanted the pack to mount inside the frame and stand out as little as possible which narrowed it down to either a shark or bottle style pack.

 I also considered the battery pack’s amp hour (ah) rating which directly relates to the bike’s range while using the motor.
 An 11.5ah pack would have been sufficient for me, but a 13.5ah pack wasn’t much more, and I thought it might appeal to others wanting more range if I were to sell the bike in the future.